Sachdev14Sakshi/ARVA/README.md

 4. **Setting Up the Retriever**
    - **Technique**: **Hybrid Retriever** (Semantic + Metadata Filter)
    - **Purpose**: Combines metadata filters (animal type, date range, etc.) with semantic similarity search over case summaries, ensuring precise, contextually relevant results even when volunteer queries vary in wording.

-1. **Data Preparation**
-   - Split case documents into manageable chunks.
-   - Generate embeddings for each chunk and store them with metadata (date, case ID, animal type, etc.) in a vector database.

-2. **Interactive Search**
-   - Volunteers select a date range and enter a natural language query (e.g., “taken to Blue Paw Clinic”).
-   - The system encodes the query and applies a metadata filter based on the date range and other structured fields.
-   - Relevant document chunks are retrieved from the vector DB via semantic similarity.
-   - The retrieved chunks and the original query are sent to the LLM.
-   - The LLM’s response, along with the source documents, is returned to the volunteer.

 ## Next Phases